When I told my friends we were visiting Costa Rica the first time, we got lots of warnings about the deadly snakes and “why would we go there?”

 At last count, there were 66 species in Mexico, with the most common being the Brachypelma genus and the Aphonopelma.

-How did the Tarantula get its name
+How did the Tarantula get its name?

-The name tarantula is associated with a myth in a small town of Taranto on the southern coast of Italy.
-Though unrelated to what we call the tarantula now, it was named after the town and called tarantola.
+The name tarantula is associated with a myth in the small town of Taranto on the southern coast of Italy.
+Though unrelated to what we call the tarantula now, it was named after the town and called Tarantola.
 Legend has it that this spider caused a disease called ‘tarantismo” and melancholy and death were a result of its bite.
 To avoid this death, it was believed one had to dance a crazy, uncontrolled dance set to music, called the ‘tarantella.”

 The question remains though if these spiders were unrelated to the tarantula of today, how did the name come to be in other areas like Mexico?
-A lot of the settlers in this area came from southern Spain and Italy and most likely came across big hairy spiders and associated them with their large spiders, the tarantola, back home.
+A lot of the settlers in this area came from southern Spain and Italy and most likely came across big hairy spiders and associated them with their large spiders, the Tarantola, back home.

-Are tarantulas poisonous or dangerous
+Are tarantulas poisonous or dangerous?

 Despite their big size and hairy bodies, they are not poisonous but can inflict a nasty bite.
 All tarantulas are venomous, not to be confused with poisonous.
 Bites can cause serious discomfort that might persist for some time.
 Some bites are severe enough to cause spasms which can recur over several days.